lua-resty-limit-traffic-dynamic

 The policy parameter is used to set the policy for dynamic rate limiting.
 Currently, the supported policy is:

-• topn_uri_by_accum_resp_size: Adjust rate by the statistics of the top N URIs with the highest accumulated response sizes.
+• topn_uri_by_accum_upstream_body_size: Adjust rate by the statistics of the top N URIs with the highest accumulated upstream body sizes.

-• by_accum_resp_size: Adjust rate by the statistics of total response size.
+• by_accum_upstream_body_size: Adjust rate by the statistics of total upstream body size.

 init